Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Properties of Extant Methods

 \subsection{Growing Population}

 In the previous section, we studied the properties of the two methods assuming the population $\mathcal{F}$ is fixed.
 However, for hypothesis testing, often one assumes the sample size grows to infinity and consequently, $\mathcal{F}$ is growing.
-Here, we consider whether $\widehat{\tau}_{\rm CL}$ and $\widehat{\tau}_{\rm TSLS}$ identify the true $\tau$ under this asymptotic regime.
+Here, we consider whether $\widehat{\tau}_{\rm CL}$ and $\widehat{\tau}_{\rm TSLS}$ estimate the true CACE $\tau$ under the large sample regime.

-In the CRT setting, there are primarily two ways in which we might imagine the sample size growing.
-The first way is where the number of clusters $J$ is getting larger, but the units per cluster $n_{j}$ remain fixed.
+In a CRT, there are primarily two ways in which we might imagine the sample size growing.
+The first way is where the number of clusters $J$ is getting larger, but the units per cluster $n_{j}$ remain bounded.
 This regime is the basis for justifying the testing properties of many estimators in the CRT literature, including both $\widehat{\tau}_{\rm CL}$ and $\widehat{\tau}_{\rm TSLS}$ as mentioned before.
 This regime also serves as the basis for justifying the inferential properties of many causal estimators outside of the CRT literature; see \citet{li_general_2017} for a recent review.
-In practice, this regime is relevant in CRT designs that use households as the clusters and the number of households is large compared to the number of individuals that make up the household.
-For example, this type of design is common in the political science literature on the effectiveness of voter mobilization strategies; see \citet{Gerber:2008} for an example and \citet{Green:2013} for an overview.
+In practice, this asymptotic regime is a good approximation of CRTs in political science concerning effectiveness of voter mobilization strategies where households serve as clusters and the number of households is large compared to the number of individuals that make up the household; see \citet{Gerber:2008} for an example and \citet{Green:2013} for an overview.

-The second way is where the number of clusters $J$ remains bounded (often fixed), but the number of units per clusters $n_{j}$ is growing.
+The second way in which the sample size can grow is where the number of units per clusters $n_{j}$ is growing, but the number of clusters $J$ remains bounded.
 Under this regime, the inferential properties (e.g. confidence intervals) for many CRT estimators, including both $\widehat{\tau}_{\rm CL}$ and $\widehat{\tau}_{\rm TSLS}$ are difficult to characterize because the standard theoretical device based on the Lindeberg central limit theorem is no longer applicable.
 In practice, some CRT designs are closer to this regime.
-For example, \citet{hayes2014hptn} outlines a CRT design with 21 clusters with approximately 55,000 units in each cluster.
-However, for analysis 2,500 units are randomly sampled from each cluster. \citet{solomon2015high} describe a design with 12 clusters and 1000 units per cluster.
+For example, \citet{hayes2014hptn} outlines a CRT design with 21 clusters with approximately 55,000 units in each cluster. \citet{solomon2015high} describe a design with 12 cities as clusters and 1000 individuals per cluster.
 Generally speaking, a design of this type is more common in clustered observational studies; see \citet{acemoglu2000large} for one example.